 You also have the option to leave ‘reserves’ in the company to help with future growth and development (remember, with a limited company you only pay personal tax on the money you take out of the business).
 As a sole trader or partnership, you will be taxed on the profits of the business as they fall, not on what you have drawn from the business which is not as flexible in terms of future tax planning.

-If profits are above £25k per year you may well benefit from going limited; however even if your profits are lower it’s probably still worth having a chat with an accountant as they are able to find ways to make your company more tax efficient.
-Our Take-Home Pay Calculator will show you how much you can earn by going limited.
+If profits are above £25k per year you may benefit from going limited; however, even if your profits are lower it’s probably still worth having a chat with an accountant as they are able to find ways to make your company more tax efficient.

 Some banks look more favourably on directors of limited companies, but it really does depend on the bank.
 Since the advent of self-certification, it shouldn’t really matter.